witherellt21/soal-coding-project/README.md

 ```

 Now open your browser to http://localhost:{PORT} where the PORT is the port you specified in the client .env file.

+## Using the application

+Start by creating an account using the sign up menu.
+This will automatically log you in so that you can edit your todos.
+Use the inputs and the add button to create todos, and the edit/delete buttons to modify existing todos.